 12bet手机版首页Victorian Britain experienced dramatic economic growth but at great social cost.
 Discover more about the winners and losers in the race to prosperity.
 Find out how heroic cartoons and the novels of Charles Dickens can help the historian piece together a picture of the past.

 This UK National Archives Learning Curve and Hackney Archives site enables you to explore the world of 1601 through a virtual reality reconstruction of the Rectory House, which once stood on the west side of Hackney’s Mare Street.
 The site uses video drama and virtual tours to provide an insight into Tudor life in general, and how court and country could come to be linked in the web of intrigue and politics of the latter days of Elizabeth I.

 At Key Stage 3 this work fits into the unit on the Making of the United Kingdom and could be used as a straight account of events, illustrating English foreign relations.
 It could also be used to explore the role of propaganda in Elizabeth’s reign.
 From the National Archives Learning Curve

-?Who were these people?
-What were they called??
-The exercise aims to give pupils the opportunity to use two historical sources to answer these basic questions.
+12bet手机版首页Who were these people?
+What were they called?
+The exercise aims to give students the opportunity to use two historical sources to answer these basic questions.
 From the National Archives Learning Curve.
 Key Stage 2-3.